Quake (video game): Gameplay

+Single-player

 In Quake's single-player mode, players explore levels, facing monsters and finding secret areas before reaching an exit.
 Switches or keys open doors, and reaching the exit takes the player to the next level.
 Before accessing an episode, there is a set of three pathways with easy, medium, and hard skill levels.
-The fourth skill level, "Nightmare", was "so bad that it was hidden, so people won't wander in by accident"; the player must drop through water before the episode four entrance and go into a secret passage to access it.
+The fourth skill level, "Nightmare", was described by the game manual to be "so bad that the entry is hidden, so people won't wander in by accident".

 Quake's single-player campaign is organized into four individual episodes with seven to eight levels in each (including one secret level per episode, one of which is a "low gravity" level that challenges the player's abilities in a different way).
 If the player's character dies, they must restart at the beginning of that level.
 The game may be saved at any time in the PC versions and between levels in the console versions.
 Upon completing an episode, the player is returned to the hub "START" level, where another episode can be chosen.
 Each episode starts the player from scratch, without any previously collected items.
-Episode one (which formed the shareware or downloadable demo version of Quake) has the most traditional ideology of a boss in the last level.
+Episode one (which formed the shareware or downloadable demo version of Quake) has the most traditional layout with a boss in the last level.
 The ultimate objective at the end of each episode is to recover a magic rune.
 After all of the runes are collected, the floor of the hub level opens up to reveal an entrance to the "END" level which contains a final puzzle.